bfe-tech-recruitment/Opps-page/_posts/2021-03-10-Global-UI-UX-Manager.md

 ---
-title: "[Role] Global Branding and Design Manager"
+title: "[Role] Global UI/UX Manager"
 smallprint: "Commitment: 5-6 hrs/week.
-Background in technology required."
+Background in UI/UX required."
 summary: "Every non-profit relies on a successful brand to reach new audiences.
 Help build BfE into a recognizable organisation in the social enterprise space." # this will be visible on platforms like LinkedIn when sharing
 categories: [Global, Technology, Outreach]
 ---